tora-bim/portfolio/README.md

 I am proficient in Python, as well as have knowledge in programming languages such as Javascript, PHP.

-I have a passion for working with React.js, MariaDB and modern Javascript libraries and frameworks  like React.js
+I have a passion for working with React.js, MariaDB and modern Javascript libraries and frameworks

 I am also interested in produce events about programming and education Web Technologies and IT education for children, as well as exploring areas related to Artificial Intelligence.